tardate/LittleArduinoProjects/Electronics101/Power/Any2AnyPowerPack/README.md

 I decided to use the 1N5819 in the bridge rectifier to get the low forward voltage benefit.
-The reverse current is a little high, but at low voltages and currents perhaps negligible enough and in practice this should be swallowed by the bridge rectifer (just showing up as a reduced efficiency)
+The reverse current is a little high, but at low voltages and currents perhaps negligible enough and in practice this should be swallowed by the bridge rectifier (just showing up as a reduced efficiency)

 Some measurements to back that up: